pavol-podstreleny/animals-care/README.md

 ./mvnw spring-boot:run
 ```

-Application should run on http://localhost:8080
+API should run on http://localhost:8082